pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 `CheckM lineage_wf` is a specific workflow within the CheckM software tool that is used for taxonomic classification of genome bins based on their marker gene content.
 This workflow uses a reference database of marker genes and taxonomic information to classify the genome bins at different taxonomic levels, from domain to species.

-Now you can investigate the completeness and contamination of any of your previously generated genome bins as well as the refined set.
+Now we can investigate the completeness and contamination of any of your previously generated genome bins, as well as the refined set.

 > <hands-on-title>Assessing the completeness and contamination of genome bins using lineage-specific marker sets with `CheckM lineage_wf`</hands-on-title>
 > 1.  {% tool [CheckM lineage_wf](toolshed.g2.bx.psu.edu/repos/iuc/checkm_lineage_wf/checkm_lineage_wf/1.2.0+galaxy0) %} with parameters: